 High School: Played for Coach Verlon Dorminey at Trinity Catholic … A first-team Class 3A all-state selection as a wide receiver his senior season … Named first-team All-First Coast by The Jacksonville Times-Union after his senior season … Had 717 yards receiving and 12 touchdowns as a senior … Also rushed for 201 yards and four touchdowns and passed for a touchdown … A member of the Times-Union Super 24 Team … Rated as the No. 54 player in the state of Florida by the Orlando Sentinel … Listed as the No. 67 wide receiver in the nation and the No. 68 prospect in Florida by Rivals … Ranked as the No. 196 player in the country, the No. 30 wide receiver in the country and the No. 25 player in his state by 247Sports … Also played basketball, averaging 37 points per game as a senior … Scored 59 points in one game … Was named first-team All-First Coast and scored over 1,500 career points.

 Personal: Isaiah Alexander Ford … Born Feb.
-9, 1996 in Jacksonville, Fla. … Son of Aaron Ford and Jocelyn Grissett … Has two older siblings: Delvron and Jamell … Enrolled in university studies.
+9, 1996 in Jacksonville, Fla. … Son of Aaron Ford and Jocelyn Grissett … Has two older siblings: Delvron and Jamell … Majoring in human development.